Disclosures

 When is it a bad idea to invest a personal loan?

-“Investing a personal loan becomes a bad idea when you're taking on high-interest debt to fund speculative investments or risky ventures,” said Grace.
+“Investing a personal loan becomes a bad idea when you're taking on high-interest debt to fund speculative investments or risky ventures,” Grace said.

 Here are a few reasons to avoid investing a personal loan:

-• The lender prohibits it.
 If your lender explicitly prohibits investing loan funds, you should not do it.
-If the lender discovers you have violated its terms and conditions, it may demand immediate repayment (with interest).
+If the lender discovers you have violated its terms and conditions, it may demand immediate repayment, with interest.

 » MORE: What is a good investment?